Matze99/schema-validator/README.md

 ## Limitations

-* alter is not supported yet
+* alter is only supported for defining primary and foreign keys
 * only sql ddl files are supported
 * only pyspark can be currently validated